shakes76/PatternAnalysis-2024/README.md

-# Generative VQVAE model for MR images of the male pelvis
+# Generative VQVAE model for HipMRI